onecommons/unfurl/_sources/toscaref/spec-interfaces.rst.txt

    * - type
      - no
      - string
-     - stringInput type.
+     - Input type.
 Not specifying a data type means the type can be anything (also types not listed in the valid types).
 Valid types: string, integer, boolean
    * - default
      - no
      - <any>